YeeticusFinch/Fancy-Chess/README.md

 #### Pyramid
 Can’t be moved or taken, just blocks a square
 #### Twin Tower
-Slides one square diagonally forward then any number of squares forward like a rook Can do the same thing backwards too
+Slides one square diagonally forward then any number of squares forward like a rook.
+Can do the same thing backwards too
 #### War Machine
 Can jump 1 or 2 spaces laterally
 #### Zero
 Jumps and lands on the same square, allows for a turn skip
 #### Crab
-Moves forward like a knight
+Moves forward like a knight.
 Moves backwards like 2 backwards 2 sideways)
 #### Dragon
 Knight and Pawn combined